 Vetting - PSVs with access to police premises will be expected to undergo force vetting.
 In circumstances where PSVs will come into contact with vulnerable adults or children then a CRB check will be undertaken.

 If you have the enthusiasm, time and commitment to become a Police Support Volunteer please complete a PSV application form stating which role you wish to apply for.
-Completed application forms and the Diversity Monitoring form should be returned to the Recruitment Department.
+Completed application forms and the Diversity Monitoring form should be returned to the address shown on the form.